csuwildcat/geo-origins/explainer.md

 ![Retail Store with Beacons](http://i.imgur.com/824MOY5.png)

-You walk inside and are greeted with aisles of merchandise, separated by the section they belong to.
+You walk inside the store and are greeted with aisles of merchandise, separated by sections.
 The store may contain LBTs that offer specific content for each section and aisle, or even very short-range triggers that broadcast a few feet to provided item-level content.
 UX is obviously a concern here, because regardless of the system you choose, you don't want to spam users - but not spamming customers is in the best interest of the store anyway.
 You probably want a system that permits the store to broker proactive, LBT push notifications, so long as there's an ability to revoke that permission.

 ### IFrame : Web Page :: Place : World